Table Of Contents

 |Frame Size (in)||24″ x 40″ x 40″ (H)||36″ x 48″ x 60″ (H)||36″ x 48″ x 96″ (H)|

-Surimi is a seafood substitute often found in imitation lobster and crab meat or fish balls.
+Surimi is a seafood substitute often found in imitation lobster, crab meat, or fish balls.
 Minced, refined white fish meat is separated from unusable fish parts to make pure fish protein paste known as Surimi.
 Whitefish such as pollock and whiting are the primary feedstock for surimi production.

 The meat from these fish goes through a sophisticated process to produce a surimi gel.
-It is a cheaper and sustainable replacement for seafood, especially given that it is also made from farm-raised fish.
+It is a cheaper and sustainable replacement for seafood, especially since it is also made from farm-raised fish.

 A surimi centrifuge processes minced, refined white fish meat into a thick fish paste, the base product for commercially sold surimi.
 The centrifuge separates the gutted fish and fillets from water to produce high-grade surimi.

 Traditionally, surimi production involves repeated washing of the white fish meat, also known as leaching.
 One or more dewatering steps follow this washing process.